 The St. Petersburg Chamber Philharmonic was founded in 2002 to create and encourage cultural exchange and has since become one of St. Petersburg's most exciting and innovative chamber orchestras.
 Since its inception, the St. PCP has performed in the major concert halls of the city and has been presented in its most important festivals including the International Musical Olympus Festival, International New Music Festival "Sound Ways", International Festival St. Petersburg "Musical Spring", 5th Annual Festival "Japanese Spring in St. Petersburg", and "Avant-garde in our Days" Music Festival.
 Led by Artistic Director Jeffery Meyer, the St. PCP's 2010 performances at Symphony Space in NYC were called "Impressive," "powerful," "blazing," "polished" by the New York Times.
 The orchestra's dynamic performances and progressive programming has distinguished it among the many orchestras of the city.

 The St. PCP has performed over 150 works, including over a dozen world premieres, introduced St. Petersburg audiences to more than 30 young performers, conductors and composers from 15 different countries (such up-and-coming stars as Alisa Weilerstein, cello), and performed works by nearly 40 living American and Russian composers, including Russian premieres of works by Pulitzer Prize-winning American composers Steve Reich, Steven Stucky, and John Adams as well as new works by St. Petersburg's most distinguished composers Sergei Slonimsky, Leonid Rezetdinov, Alexander Radvilovich, Anatoly Koroliov and Boris Tischenko.

 News & Upcoming Events

-2018 St. PCP International Conducting Masterclass with Mark Stringer and Jeffery Meyer announced!
+2019 St. PCP International Conducting Masterclass with Mark Stringer announced.